hsyche45/Starlink_Trajectory_Visualization/README.md

 # Starlink Trajectory Visualization Tracking Website
 • Designed and developed a visualization dashboard using ReactJS and D3 to track satellites in real-time based on geo-location.
-• Refi ned satellite search with location, altitude, and duration based selector.
+• Refined satellite search with location, altitude, and duration based selector.
 • Animated user friendly satellite paths on world map using D3 with customizable quantity and duration.
 • Deployed the dashboard to Amazon Web Service for demonstration.